soul-of-fire/Blaze/README.md

 Open new Git Bash:
 Install Angular CLI - https://cli.angular.io/
-Run in 'Moovex-Web': npm install
+Run in 'Blaze': npm install
-Go to Moovex-Web/server: npm install
+Go to Blaze/server: npm install

 Run application:
-Run in 'Moovex-Web': ng serve
+Run in 'Blaze': ng serve
 In browser: http://localhost:4200/

 If you like to use local development server:
-Run in new Git Bash 'Moovex-Web/server': node server Change configuration in 'Moovex-Web\src\app\root\shared\api\api-service.ts' - host
+Run in new Git Bash 'Blaze/server': node server
+Change configuration in 'Blaze\src\app\root\shared\api\api-service.ts' - host